ashvinpraveen/rosereader/README.md

 - Make multilingual sharing easy: one link, many languages and formats.
 - Offer a fast feedback loop so translation issues can be corrected.

-Translations are generated with GPT models and reviewed by human reviewers before publishing.
+Translations are generated with GPT models and reviewed by human reviewers continuously.

 rosereader is open source, and contributors are welcome.
 If you want to add new high-impact articles or expand language coverage with more translations, contributions are encouraged.

+If you're from a community that doesn't speak English natively, do share the articles that are relevant with your community too.

 ## What it does